sean1832/Comm-cli/README.md

-# Network Data Exchanger (nx-cli)
+# Network Data Exchanger (nx)

 ## 1. Overview 📋
 Network Data Exchanger (nx-cli) is a versatile command-line tool 🛠️ for sending and receiving messages and binary files over a network.
-It supports both UDP and TCP protocols and is primarily designed for use on local networks.
 This tool functions similarly to macOS's Airdrop, providing an efficient method for data transfer between computers on the same network.
+This tool also have a GUI version.

 ## 2. Features 🌟
 - **Plaintext Message Transfer:** Easily send plaintext contents from one computer to another within the same network.

 - **File Sharing:** Quickly transfer files between computers without the need for USB drives or third-party websites like emails or messaging apps.

-- **UDP and TCP Protocol Support:** Flexibility to choose between UDP for faster transfers or TCP for more reliable transmission. *(TCP is the default protocol)*

 - **Local IP Retrieval:** Conveniently find out your computer's local IP address without needing to run `ipconfig` or `ifconfig`.